-A sensitive yet robust scheme needed to be delivered, developed to the constraints and opportunities offered by an existing listed building, while also meeting the requirements of a leading education provider.
+There was a requirement for a sensitive, yet robust scheme to be developed to the constraints and opportunities offered by an existing listed building.
+It was equally as important to meet the the requirements of a leading education provider.

 Located within the emerging South Bank of Leeds City Centre, Leeds City College’s Print Hall provides a unique learning environment for its students and is set against the backdrop of the Grade II listed former Alf Cooke Printworks.